timmaki/GAM/Home.md

 Head to the [Releases page](https://github.com/jay0lee/GAM/releases) and download the latest Windows version of GAM, do not download the Python Source version (unless you know what you're doing).

 ## Mac and Linux Users
-Head to the [Downloads page](https://github.com/jay0lee/GAM/releases) and download the latest Python source version of GAM, do not download the Windows version.
+Head to the [Releases page](https://github.com/jay0lee/GAM/releases) and download the latest Python source version of GAM, do not download the Windows version.

 # Step 3: Extract GAM
 ## Windows Users